 The Benefits of Promoting Posts on Facebook (And How to Do It!)

-It's human nature to look back in time, heave a sigh, and mumble about those good old days.
+It's human nature to look back, sigh, and mumble about those good old days.
 You know, when it was relatively easy to get your message across on sites like Facebook and get noticed by potential customers.

 Now, we have literal floods of articles, photos, and videos with brands promoting their messages at every turn.
-The supply of content has skyrocketed but the demand for that content has plateaued.
+The content supply has skyrocketed, but the demand for that content has plateaued.

-It's true, the possibilities for brands to leverage organic interactions have become more complicated.
-Even if you're generating awesome content (which you should be doing!), sometimes you need a little help spreading your message.
+The possibilities for brands to leverage organic interactions have indeed become more complicated.
+Even if you're generating awesome content (which you should be doing!), sometimes you need help spreading your message to attract more social media followers.
 Enter Facebook and its advertising strategies.

 What does that look like exactly?

-For now, we're assuming you use Facebook because most everybody is using Facebook.
+For now, we assume you use Facebook because almost everybody is using Facebook.

-We're going to discuss two different ways you can utilize Facebook advertising: 1.)
+We will discuss two ways you can utilize Facebook advertising: 1.)
 Boosting Posts and 2.)
-Facebook Ads manager.
+Facebook Ads Manager.

 So what's the difference between boosting a post and creating ads?

 Simply put, to boost a post means to push the boost button and let Facebook do the rest.
 This option is less customizable than creating specific ads.
-To do the latter means to construct your campaign using the Facebook Ads Manager, which includes many features.
+Doing the latter means constructing your campaign using the Facebook Ads Manager, which includes many features.

-The universe of Facebook Ads is huge, can be complicated, and is ever evolving/changing.
-But the following discussion is a good place to start.
+The universe of Facebook Ads is enormous, complicated, and ever-evolving/changing.
+But the following discussion is an excellent place to start.

 So what is a boosted post?

 A boosted post is any post to your timeline that you pay to have disseminated to an audience of your choosing.
-This is the most straight-forward way to advertise on Facebook.
-The boosted post will show up in your audience's Facebook News Feed as an ad.
+This is the most straightforward way to advertise on Facebook.
+The boosted post will appear as an ad in your audience's Facebook News Feed.

 It's easy to use the Boost Post button and increase reach.
-You set the general targeting, the total budget, and your post runs until budget or time runs out.
+You set the general targeting and the total budget, and your post runs until the budget or time runs out.
 The Facebook-created campaign that uses the Boost Post button is optimized for reactions, comments, and shares.

-• Who you want to reach: Pick an audience of the type of people you want to connect with.
+• Who you want to reach: Pick an audience of the people you want to connect with.

-• Your budget: Exactly how much you want to spend over the course of this campaign.
+• Your budget: Exactly how much you want to spend throughout this campaign.

-Boosted posts are considered ads because they require a budget to be shown to a wider audience.
+Boosted posts are considered ads because they require a budget to be shown to a broader audience.

-Designed with simplicity in mind, boosted posts appear less intimidating to startups and small business owners than the Ads system.
-However, the simplification limits the customization the full Ads system has available.
+Designed simply, boosted posts appear less intimidating to startups and small business owners than the Ads system.
+However, the simplification limits the customization the complete Ads system has available.
 Simpler may or may not be better.

 When might I use boosted posts?

-Boosted posts work well in cases where you want to maximize visibility of a post that has been published on your timeline because you seek to build social proof or brand awareness.
+Boosted posts work well in cases where you want to maximize the visibility of a post published on your timeline because you seek to build social proof or brand awareness.
 Some specific examples of when a boosted post might be a good fit include:

 • Announcing an event to help increase attendance and social proof.

-• Seeking to gain as much engagement and visibility as possible when making big announcements like the release of a new product or service.
+• Seeking to gain as much engagement and visibility as possible when making big announcements like releasing a new product or service.

 • Sharing user-generated content that you're reposting to help gain trust and earn new followers.